-Additional forays beyond costume design led Orli to spearhead creation of the short film There is Nothing Bad Which Could Not Turn Into Something Worse, an adaptation of Stanislaw Witkiewicz’s The Madman and the Nun, featuring a wide variety of puppet forms, as well as stop-motion animation of both puppets and humans.
-Her millinery work has been seen in the New York Times Style Section, Time Out NY, and on Broadway in Natasha, Pierre, and the Great Comet of 1812 and A Gentleman's Guide to Love and Murder.
+Additional forays beyond costume design led Orli to creation of the short film There is Nothing Bad Which Could Not Turn Into Something Worse, an adaptation of Stanislaw Witkiewicz’s The Madman and the Nun, featuring a wide variety of puppet forms, as well as stop-motion animation of both puppets and humans.
+Her millinery and artisan crafts work has been seen in the New York Times Style Section, Time Out NY, and on Broadway in Natasha, Pierre, and the Great Comet of 1812 and A Gentleman's Guide to Love and Murder.

 Recent projects for corporate clients include the "Malts of Legend" event for Dewar's, an immersive theatrical whisky-tasting; and the "Garden Getaway Tour" social media campaign for Hilton Garden Inn – featuring the creation of twelve live floral costumes in four cities, each requiring hundreds of hours of experimentation and meticulous production attention.
 She is a frequent collaborator with the theatreMAMA immersive marketing firm, where projects have included hand-painted mariachis for Cirque Du Soleil, elegant feathered brand ambassadors for Hennessy Black, and charming candycane greeters for the Radio City Christmas Spectacular.